Macclesfield (borough)

 Macclesfield was, from 1974 to 2009, a local government district with borough status in Cheshire, England.
 It included the towns of Bollington, Knutsford, Macclesfield and Wilmslow and within its wider area the villages and hamlets of Adlington, Disley, Gawsworth, Kerridge, Pott Shrigley, Poynton, Prestbury, Rainow, Styal, Sutton and Tytherington.

 History

 The district was formed on 1 April 1974 under the Local Government Act 1972.
 It was a merger of Macclesfield municipal borough, Alderley Edge, Bollington, Knutsford and Wilmslow urban districts, along with the single parish Disley Rural District, Macclesfield Rural District and part of Bucklow Rural District.
-The new district was awarded borough status from its creation, allowing the chairman of the council to take the title of mayor.
+The new district was awarded borough status from its creation.

 In 2006 the Department for Communities and Local Government considered reorganising Cheshire's administrative structure as part of the 2009 structural changes to local government in England.
 The decision to merge the boroughs of Macclesfield, Congleton and Crewe and Nantwich to create a single unitary authority was announced on 25 July 2007, following a consultation period in which a proposal to create a single Cheshire unitary authority was rejected.

 The Borough of Macclesfield was abolished on 1 April 2009, when the new Cheshire East unitary authority was formed.